 Great to be back in Iveagh Gardens today- a hidden gem in the centre of Dublin – check it out next time you visit pic.twitter.com/PjoNCqAGgv

 — Karl Gardner (@karlgardnerirl) August 31, 2016

-As you head back into the city centre, look back at the concert hall building.
-There are plans for it to house a new planetarium that will open out onto the gardens.
-If you’re fond of the cosmic swirl of a pint of Guinness as it settles, this seems apt.
+As you head back toward the city centre, look back at the concert hall building.
+There are plans for it to house Ireland’s first national science centre, which will include a new planetarium that opens out onto the gardens.
+If you’re fond of the cosmic swirl in a pint of Guinness as it settles, this seems apt.

 For more information on the gardens, head to OPW’s website.
 Or check out our guide to Dublin’s parks if you’d like to explore more of the city’s greenery.